rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default withAuthorization;
 {{< /highlight >}}

-- find project with a slight different folder structure here: https://github.com/rwieruch/react-mobx-firebase-authentication
+That's it.
+In this section, you have introduced MobX as state management library to manage your session and user state.
+Instead of relying on React's context for the authenticated user object and React's local state for the list of users from the firebase database, you are storing these objects in the MobX stores.
+You can find the project with a slight different folder structure in this {{% a_blank "GitHub repository" "https://github.com/rwieruch/react-mobx-firebase-authentication" %}}.

 <hr class="section-divider">

-Hopefully the guide has helped you to implement your own authentication and authorization flow in React with Firebase.
+Hopefully the guide has helped you to implement your own authentication and authorization mechanism in React with Firebase.
 If you have any suggestions or improvements, please reach out in the comments below or open a issue/pull request on GitHub.
 Again, if the tutorial didn't explain everythin in detail, then it was because most those things are already covered in my {{% a_blank "(partly free) courses" "https://roadtoreact.com/" %}}.
-Thank you for reading.
-Keep an eye on the material and help me to keep it up to date for others.
+The tutorial builds on top of these courses.
+I would love if you would go through them to learn everything about React, Redux and MobX.
+Thank you for reading! :-)